 Indian Uber driver sentenced for transporting individuals illegally entering the US

-An Indian citizen, who worked as an Uber driver, has been sentenced to a year in prison for transporting individuals who had entered the US illegally in exchange for money.
-Jaswinder Singh, 30, most recently resided in Philadelphia.
+A 30-year-old Indian citizen, who worked as an Uber driver, has been sentenced to a year in prison for knowingly transporting individuals who had entered the US illegally in exchange for money.
+Jaswinder Singh most recently resided in Philadelphia.
 He was sentenced on Thursday to 12 months in prison for knowingly transporting illegal aliens within the United States for the purpose of financial gain, United States Attorney Grant Jaquith said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)